berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 Servers are required to export at least one visual that supports RGBA rendering.
-At least one of the visuals that supports RGBA rendering must have at least one color bu er, a stencil bu er of at least 1 bit, a depth bu er of at least 12 bits, and an accumulation bu er; alpha bitplanes are optional.
-The color bu er size for this visual must be as large as that of the deepest TrueColor, DirectColor, PseudoColor, or StaticColor visual supported on framebu er level zero (the main image planes), and it must be available on framebu er level zero.
+At least one of the visuals that supports RGBA rendering must have at least one color buffer, a stencil buffer of at least 1 bit, a depth buffer of at least 12 bits, and an accumulation buffer; alpha bitplanes are optional.
+The color buffer size for this visual must be as large as that of the deepest TrueColor, DirectColor, PseudoColor, or StaticColor visual supported on framebuffer level zero (the main image planes), and it must be available on framebuffer level zero.

 +----------------------+---------+--------------------+
 |      Attribute       | Default | Selection Criteria |